rubyslava/bookshelf/reviews/doing-data-science.md

 @sevo_jakub
 -----------

-**TL;DR A must-read for every CS student and everyone who want to make something out of his data.**
+**TL;DR A must-read for every CS student and everyone who wants to make something out of his data.**

 *Doing data science: Straight talk from the frontline* is a book based on a course *Introduction to Data Science* thought at *Columbia University* in 2012 which is reflected in its structure and content.
 The book is organized into several topics/lectures, describing various problems when extracting information form data in connection with used methods for various types of data.